neolution-ch/Neolution.ReleaseProcessTest.Test2/README.md

 3.  **Apply Bug Fixes to the Release Branch.**
     *   If a bug is found during testing, commit the fix to the `release/v2.0.0` branch first.

-    *   **Critical**: The release branch must be preserved until the stable release is complete.
-Do not delete or merge the release branch before producing the final stable release, as this would make it impossible to continue stabilization work.
-    *   **Note**: Bug fixes could be merged back into `main` at any point during the stabilization process, but the release branch itself cannot be deleted until after the stable release is complete.
+    *   **Note**: Bug fixes can be cherry-picked into `main` at any point during the stabilization process, but the release branch itself cannot be merged into `main` until after the stable release is complete.

 4.  **Publish the Final Stable Release.**
     *   Run the "Create Branch Release" workflow one last time from the `release/v2.0.0` branch.